 We have conducted two prior Clinical Studies of AXA1665 in subjects with mild (Child Pugh A) and moderate (Child Pugh B) hepatic insufficiency.
-AXA1665 was generally well tolerated in both of these studies, with multifactorial effects seen in subjects.
-The findings from our most recent Clinical Study, AXA1665-002, replicated those seen on amino acid metabolism from our previous short-term Clinical Study.
-We also noted dose dependent, directionally consistent changes across all three psychometric tests that were utilized in AXA1665-002.
+AXA1665 was generally well tolerated in both studies, with multifactorial effects seen in subjects.
+In 2020, Axcella completed its most recent Clinical Study of AXA1665, AXA1665-002.
+This was a 12-week (with a four-week follow-up) randomized, placebo-controlled Clinical Study to assess AXA1665's safety, tolerability and impact on normal liver and muscle structures and functions in approximately 60 subjects with mild (Child A) and moderate (Child B) hepatic insufficiency.
+Results from the study showed that AXA1665 demonstrated dose dependent improvements across all three psychometric tests that were utilized.

-In January 2021, we received U.S. Food and Drug Administration (FDA) clearance of an Investigational New Drug (IND) application for AXA1665, and we plan to initiate a Phase 2 Clinical Trial for this candidate in the second quarter of 2021.
-This randomized, double-blind, placebo-controlled, multi-center investigation will evaluate the efficacy and safety of AXA1665 in patients who have experienced at least one prior OHE event and have neurocognitive dysfunction at screening.
-Approximately 150 patients on lactulose \pm rifaximin (stratified by rifaximin use) will be randomized 1:1 to receive either 53.8 grams per day of AXA1665 or a matched placebo in three divided doses for 24 weeks, with a four-week safety follow-up period.
+Following FDA clearance of an IND application for AXA1665, we initiated our EMMPOWER Phase 2 Clinical Trial for this candidate in the second quarter of 2021.
+This global randomized, double-blind, placebo-controlled, multi-center investigation is evaluating the efficacy and safety of AXA1665 in patients who have experienced at least one prior OHE event and have neurocognitive dysfunction at screening.
+Approximately 150 patients on lactulose ± rifaximin (stratified by rifaximin use) will be randomized 1:1 to receive either 53.8 grams per day of AXA1665 or a matched placebo in three divided doses for 24 weeks, with a four-week safety follow-up period.

-The Clinical Trial's primary endpoint will assess the proportion of patients with a \geq 2 point increase in the psychometric hepatic encephalopathy score (PHES) after the 24-week treatment period.
+The Clinical Trial's primary endpoint will assess the proportion of patients with a ≥2-point increase in the psychometric hepatic encephalopathy score (PHES) after the 24-week treatment period.
 Key secondary endpoints will focus on the proportion of patients experiencing an OHE breakthrough event and time to first OHE breakthrough event, including time to hospitalization.
 Other secondary endpoints include changes in physical function and patient-reported outcomes.